strizhonov/cs-dough___Pet-project/README.md

 Training project.
 CS-DOUGH<br/>
 -------------------
 CS-DOUGH web application is CS:GO 1v1 tournaments platform.
 Users can participate or organize their own tournaments here.
 There is money system in the app to make tournaments more competitive.
-User is able to earn in-app-money either creating a tournament or winning it.<br/>
+It's possible to earn in-app-money either creating a tournament or winning it.<br/>
 *******************
 ### Technologies Used:<br/>